 You See Your Partner As An Enemy (Or In A Different Light)

 When a relationship first starts, you are most likely head over heels for your partner and have a great bond with them.
-Sometimes, this may change, and two people in a relationship may feel farther apart over time or may even consider their partner as their enemy rather than someone who they love and trust.
-Even worse, this can further ruin the relationship over time, and partners may feel more like roommates who live together and lead separate lives rather than two people who are committed to each other.
+Sometimes, this may change and two people in a relationship may feel farther apart over time.
+They may even look at their partner as their enemy rather than someone who they love and trust.
+This can further ruin the relationship over time, and partners may feel more like roommates who live together and lead separate lives rather than two people who are committed to each other.
 If you're feeling as though you're drifting away from your partner, it can be helpful to go to therapy to regain that sense of togetherness and resolve your issues so that you can rediscover why you fell in love with them in the first place.

 A Lack Of Compromise

 Your significant other is known as your partner for a reason, and that is because you are working on the relationship together.
-If one partner or both partners are unwilling to make compromises and insist that the other needs to change to meet their needs rather than figuring out a situation that works for them both, there is going to be an ongoing conflict that is only going to grow as the relationship continues.
+If one or both partners are unwilling to make compromises and insist that the other needs to change, there is going to be an ongoing conflict that will grow as the relationship continues.
 Hopefully, therapy will shed some light on why it is important that both partners seek to make sure they are both comfortable and provide you with tools to make that compromise a reality.

 There's a Lack Of Appreciation, Consideration, And Excitement

 The initial period during the beginning of a relationship is filled with passion and romance.
 Couples are very interested in each other and are not shy or slow to show each other how they feel.
-Despite common misconceptions, this type of excitement and passion doesn't have to leave the relationship over time, but it often does as life picks up and partners simply may not have the time or the energy to dedicate the same amount of time and care that they did when they first met.
-This can grow into a complete lack of appreciation and consideration wherein both partners simply won't think of each other as much and will simply grow comfortable just being together but won't treat each other as significant others.
+This type of excitement and passion doesn't have to leave the relationship over time, but it often does.
+As life gets busy, partners simply may not have the time or the energy to dedicate to each other as they did when they first met.
+This can grow into a lack of appreciation and consideration.
+Both partners don't think of each other as much and will simply grow comfortable just being together but won't treat each other as significant.
 Through therapy, a couple will be able to recover that spark and show more appreciation and consideration towards their partner so that they can reignite the relationship.

 Signs Of Abuse

-Many people believe that signs of abuse are easy to spot within a relationship, and when it comes to physical abuse, this is true.
-However, many other types of abuse can take place in a relationship that may not be so easy to spot or may be easy to overlook because one of the partners believes that it is normal or that nothing can be done about it.
+Many people believe that signs of abuse are easy to spot within a relationship.
+However, many types of abuse may not be so easy to spot or may be easy to overlook because one of the partners believes that it is normal.
 Beyond physical abuse, which uses violence to establish control and dominance, there are five other types of abuse, including…

 - Identity or Cultural Abuse- In a relationship where one individual has a certain cultural identity that differentiates the way they live from the common culture around them, abusers will often threaten their partner by saying that they will use their culture against them (i.e. threatening to tell an LGBT community member's family and friends that they are secretly gay) or will force them to not partake in their culture (which may come in the form restricting them from observing religious rights).

 - Financial Abuse- Financial abuse can often be one of the worst types of abuse as it severely restricts a partner's ability to escape the relationship.
-Those who engage in financial abuse will completely control another's financed or may seek to ruin their ability to financially lift themselves by taking actions such as ruining their credit or preventing them from getting jobs.
-While this kind of abuse can be hard to recover from, help is available.
+Those who engage in financial abuse will completely control another's finances or may seek to ruin their ability to financially care for themselves by taking actions such as ruining their credit or preventing them from getting jobs.

-- Psychological/Mental Abuse- Psychological or mental abuse occurs when an abuser pursues a series of actions that slowly chip away at their partner's mental wellbeing until they feel as though they are crazy and that no one will believe their partner is doing what they are doing.
+- Psychological/Mental Abuse- Psychological or mental abuse occurs when an abuser pursues a series of actions that slowly chip away at their partner's mental wellbeing until they feel that no one will believe their partner is controlling them.